samuelboland/Hyperfixations_Posts/posts/2022-02-01-clearing-tiptap-content-on-first-focus.md

     1. Learn how to determine if the editor is focused
     2. Keep track of whether the editor is being focused for the first time, or some other time.

+### How to determine whether an element is focused in React

 Step 2.1 is easy.
 You can add an `onFocus` tag to any element, like so: